 - Reversible crochet: There are several different types of reversible crochet.
-Interlocking Crochet is one particular technique taught by Tanis Galik.
-Another great resource is Laurinda Reddig who has her own unique style of reversible Intarsia crochet, which she teaches through classes and books.
+Interlocking crochet is one particular technique taught by Tanis Galik.
+Another great resource is Laurinda Reddig who has her unique style of reversible Intarsia crochet, which she teaches through classes and books.

 - Double-strand or multi-strand crochet: In this technique, you simply hold two or more strands of yarn together while you work.
 It takes some adjusting to avoid tangles but can result in beautiful multi-coot projects that work up quickly.

 - Fair isle crochet: This is a beautiful type of print that is popular in knitting and has recently come to crochet.
 Karen Whooley teaches some great techniques for fair isle crochet.